 Fallston is a somewhat small town located in the state of Maryland.
 With a population of 9,148 people and three constituent neighborhoods, Fallston is the 89th largest community in Maryland.

-Unlike some towns, Fallston isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Fallston are a mix of both white- and blue-collar jobs.
+Fallston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Fallston is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Fallston who work in management occupations (15.45%), office and administrative support (15.03%), and sales jobs (10.93%).
+There are especially a lot of people living in Fallston who work in management occupations (15.24%), office and administrative support (13.97%), and sales jobs (10.11%).

 Also of interest is that Fallston has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Fallston is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Greek.